 The WPS function cannot be configured if the wireless function of the router is disabled.
 Also, the WPS function will be disabled if your wireless encryption is WEP.
 Please make sure the wireless function is enabled and is configured with the appropriate encryption before configuring the WPS.

-1) Tab the WPS icon on the device's screen.
+- 1) Tab the WPS icon on the device's screen. - 2) Immediately press the WPS button on your modem router.

 Chapter 2 Connect the Hardware